prachigupta234/NodeMCU-EClub/NodeMCU.md

 ![spread3](/images/spread3.png)

-8. See the code in this file (link to the code file) and understand and try to tinker with it.
+8. See the code in [this file](/code.md) and understand and try to tinker with it.
 9. Edit the sheet name and the sheet ID from the sheet URL just like shown below. https://docs.google.com/spreadsheets/d/xxxxxxxxyyyyyyzzzzzzzzzz/edit#gid=0, where “xxxxxxxxyyyyyyzzzzzzzzzz” is your Sheet ID.

 ![spread4](/images/spread4.png)